nus-cs2103-AY2223S2/ip/docs/README.md

 - Extra parameters for commands that do not take in parameters will be ignored.

 In Duke, there are 3 types of tasks:
-- **Deadline `D`**: Used when there are deadlines to meet, and you need to keep track of what to do
+- **Deadline**: Used when there are deadlines to meet, and you need to keep track of what to do
-- **Event `E`**: Used when there is an event that you need to attend, and you need to keep track of it
+- **Event**: Used when there is an event that you need to attend, and you need to keep track of it
-- **ToDo `T`**: The most fundamental type of tasks that denote an item that you intend to accomplish
+- **Todo**: The most fundamental type of tasks that denote an item that you intend to accomplish

 All tasks come with the ability to be described, and support marking or unmarking tasks as completed.